Republic of Albania

 Duration: 2021-2024

-Background: In its national strategy for training and employment (2019-2022) Albania has set itself the goal of strengthening employment, especially for disadvantaged groups, by increasing the labour market relevance and quality of its vocational training.
+Background: In its national strategy for training and employment (2019-2022) Albania has set itself the goal of strengthening employment, especially for disadvantaged groups of persons, by increasing the labour market relevance and quality of its vocational training.
 In Albania, too, educational disadvantage leads to fewer opportunities on the labour market.
 The economic growth sectors of tourism and hospitality and IT are of particular importance for strengthening employment in Albania.

 Objective: By increasing the quality of and access to vocational training in the tourism and hospitality and IT sectors the project “AL-VET – Quality for ALL” contributes to increasing the employability of disadvantaged groups of people in Albania.
 A special focus is on access to vocational qualifications for girls and women.
 This is done in two ways: